top of page

 public safety

-Traffic stop leads to arrest for past warrants
+Traffic stop leads to arrest on warrant

 oakland confidential